lithops-cloud/lithops/runtime/azure_containers/README.md

     fexec = lithops.FunctionExecutor(runtime='lithopscloud/ca-conda-v312:01')
     ```

-    Alternatively, you can create a Lithops runtime based on already built Docker image by executing the following command, which will deploy all the necessary information to use the runtime with your Lithops.
+    Alternatively, you can create a Lithops runtime based on an already built Docker image by executing the following command, which will deploy all the necessary information to use the runtime with your Lithops.

         $ lithops runtime deploy -b azure_containers -s azure_storage docker_username/runtimename:tag